AliceO2Group/QualityControl/README.md

 This is the repository of the data quality control (QC) software for the ALICE O<sup>2</sup> system.

+For a general overview of our software, organization and processes, please see this [page](https://aliceo2group.github.io/).

 <!--TOC generated with https://github.com/ekalinin/github-markdown-toc-->
 <!--./gh-md-toc --insert /path/to/README.md-->
 <!--ts-->